ASTHMA

 Avoid your triggers

-Taking steps to reduce your exposure to things that trigger asthma symptoms is a key part of asthma control.
+Reduce your exposure to things that trigger asthma symptoms.
 Here are some things that may help:

 Stay healthy